BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-Many organizations today have reached the point where they need to move beyond a basic device enforcement policy to an enterprise mobility management (EMM) process.
-Organizations must determine when to implement an EMM strategy and the best way for them to do it.
+Many organizations have reached the point where they need to move beyond a basic device enforcement policy to an enterprise mobility management process.
+Organizations must determine when to incorporate EMM software and when to implement an EMM strategy.
+They also need to look at the best way to do it.

 Organizations need to adopt an EMM strategy when the following questions arise: